 It has been made a duty of the employers to ensure the workplace is free from all kinds of hazards.
 It also asks them to provide a free annual examination, and no charge shall be levied on the workers to ensure workplace safety.

-The employee has been given the right to bring to notice any kind of imminent danger or health safety issue in the workplace.
-And the employer is required to take imminent action to rectify such issues.
+The employee has been given the right to notice any imminent danger or health safety issue in the workplace.
+And the employer is required to take immediate action to rectify such issues.

-From the first look, the new code laws look like a consolidation act rather than a reformative one.
-Yes, there are a few changes that must be implemented in several areas altogether, but these changes have a deep impact on the way industries will work.
+The new code laws look like a consolidation act from the first look rather than a reformative one.
+Yes, there are a few changes that must be implemented in several areas altogether, but these changes profoundly impact the way industries will work.

-Except for a few conditions, the new labor code will have a positive impact on the industry and the employee-employer relationship.
-Where the industries will benefit from the provisions related to ease of doing business, the employees will get better social security benefits and mandatory overtime charges plus a safe workplace.
+Except for a few conditions, the new labor code will positively impact the industry and the employee-employer relationship.
+The industries will benefit from the provisions related to ease of doing business, and the employees will get better social security benefits and mandatory overtime charges plus a safe workplace.